pjkundert/git-dotfiles/README.txt

   └────

-  Use the `nix-env-update' alias to update your system to the current set of targets in `env.nix'.
+  Use the `nix-env-update' alias (or `nix-env.') to update your system to the current set of targets in `env.nix'.

   A (partial) replacement for `homebrew' is provided by the `$HOME/env.nix' file.
 List any desired Nix targets here to have them